YuelinYao/YuelinYao.github.io/_pages/about.md

 🧬 💻 My research focus is applying computational and statistical techniques to investigate molecular mechanisms underlying disease initiation and progression with scRNA-seq data.
 I have experience in estimating mutational interactions across pan-cancer using a model-free approach with the whole genome sequencing data.
 Areas of interest also include comparative transcriptomics and population genomics 👫 🐂 🐖.

 🏓 🏃‍♀️ 🎵 🎤 🎨 ✈️ 🦋 🥖 🎲 📸 📖 🎬 🍿 When I am not in the lab, I enjoy doing sports, drawing, traveling, baking...
-A few of thoes are listed in Blog.
+A few of those are listed in Blog.

 Feel free to get in touch if you want to learn more about me! ☕️ 😃